Kattafuah/brokencrystals/README.md

 * Click on "Build Now" to trigger the pipeline

-You can check the progress of the build by clicking on the drop down shown below and selecting "Console Output"
+You can check the progress of the build by clicking on the drop down shown below and selecting "Console Output".

 ![alt text](consoleoutput.png)